kkharji/redis-derive/readme.md

 }

 ```
-These Procedural macros work for any struct in which every field's type also implements ToRedisArgs so this would be allowed:
+These Procedural macros work for any struct in which every field's type also implements `ToRedisArgs`(redis::ToRedisArgs) so this would be allowed:
 ```rust
 #[derive(ToRedisArgs, FromRedisVaule)]
 struct MySuperCoolStruct {